tapyu/algorithms/artificial_intelligence/README.md

-# Artificial Intelligence
+# Artificial Ineeelligence

 This is an umbrella directory which contains all sort of algorithms related to Artificial Intelligence (AI).
+Each subdirectory contains:
-While each subdirectory contains algorithms implemented in a event (courses, workshops, webinars, etc) with their respective theoretical and technical references, this directory's `README.md` file contains:
+- Algorithms implemented in a event (courses, workshops, webinars, etc) with their respective theoretical and technical references, these directory's `README.md` file contains:
   - Technical references (software, packages, frameworks, datasets) which might be common to all courses.
   - Extra references about the Data Science career and MLOps tools.
+- Some code implementation of books from the AI field.

+This `README.md` file contains general information which is common to all topics in AI.

 ## Technical references